csinva/csinva.github.io/_notes/neuro/comp_neuro.md

   - evaluate TPDN based on how well the decoder applied to the TPDN representation produces the same output as the original RNN
 - Discovering the Compositional Structure of Vector Representations with Role Learning Networks ([soulos, mccoy, linzen, & smolensky, 2019](https://arxiv.org/pdf/1910.09113.pdf)) - extend DISCOVER to learned roles with an LSTM
   - role vector is regularized to be one-hot
+- - Concepts and Compositionality: In Search of the Brain's Language of Thought ([frankland & greene, 2020](https://www.annualreviews.org/doi/10.1146/annurev-psych-122216-011829))
+    - Fodor’s classic language of thought hypothesis: our minds employ an amodal, language-like system for combining and recombining simple concepts to form more complex thoughts
+    - combinatorial processes engage a common set of brain regions, typically housed throughout the brain’s default mode network (DMN)

 ## synaptic plasticity, hebb's rule, and statistical learning